 So friends, if you know someone who has lost weight and they aren’t publicly speaking about how they did it, don’t feel the need to talk about it.
 Don’t automatically praise them.
 Don’t publicly comment on their photos with “You look so skinny!”
 Just don’t.
-Because you don’t know if they are working out and eating healthfully or depressed and struggling, or suffering with an eating disorder or resorting to other unhealthy extremes to fit an unhealthy ideal.
+Because you don’t know if they are working out and eating healthfully or depressed, sick, or suffering with an eating disorder or resorting to other unhealthy extremes to fit an unhealthy ideal.
 You just don’t know.
 And too often, those body-policing compliments of “Oh you look so AMAZING!” are exactly the motivation someone needs to continue down an unhealthy pathway of unsafe diet pills or over-exercising or disordered eating.
 Even just seeing those body-based comments on someone else’s pictures online over and over again can send someone else down that dangerous pathway.
 Other times, a disease or other illness could be causing your friend to lose weight beyond their control and “Did you lose weight?!” is the exact wrong type of compliment they want at the moment.
 We can do so much better than the constant body policing.

 It’s time to value the women and girls in our lives for more than their looks.
 Dig deep next time you want to give a compliment.
 If you give a looks-based compliment, pair it with a character-based compliment.
 Say something nice about who they are, what they do, and how much you care about them outside of how they look.
 When we minimize other females to just their bodies, we forget to remind them of their beautiful talents, characters, and gifts.
 And we can unknowingly be giving them motivation to stay in unhealthy patterns so they keep “qualifying” for looks-based compliments.
 We are more than bodies, so let’s make sure to remind each other of that powerful truth.